rasifrana/ecommerce/README.md

 - Font Awsome
   - All icons are refferenced to Font Awsome CDN

+- dJango framework
+ - For backend

+- PostgresSQL
+ - Database

 ## Testing

+ Travis CI for build added

+## Responsive

 This project is completely responsive with different layout on small and mobile devices.
 This was done using media queries.

 ## Deployment

-Local git repository was initated in the begining of this project and several commits were made during the development.
+Project is connected to heroku.git (from which it is automatically deployed).
+This repo is a new copy of the existing heroku.git repo (https://git.heroku.com/health-commerce.git)

-Project was pushed to remote repository on https://github.com/rasifrana/task_manager on master branch.
+Project was also pushed to remote repository on https://github.com/rasifrana/ecommerce on master branch.

 ## Heroku

 Project is deployed at https://health-ecommerce.herokuapp.com/

-## Credits

 ### Media